farhan3001/Movie-List/README.md

 - Flow:
   #### Fetch Data:
-    - Get the movies data from the API using MovieRepository
+    - Get movies data from the API using MovieRepository
-    - Parse the data into Movie data class by filtering the data to get only necessary data (title, rating, poster, and release date)
+    - Parse the data into Movie data class by filtering the data to get only the necessary data (title, rating, poster, and release date)
   #### BLoC for Movie List View:
-    Using BLoC pattern, fetch the data from Movie data class to suffice all cases:
+   Using BLoC pattern, fetch the data from Movie data class to suffice in all cases:

-    - Handle display movie list on app start
+    - Handle the movie list displayed on app start
     - Search Result Handling
     - Filter Result Handling
     - Filter + Search Result Handling
     - Error Result Handling
   #### Display:
-     - Implemented using a specific UI design, display all the result for multiple cases handled in the BLoC
+     - Implemented using a specific UI design, display all the results for multiple cases handled in the BLoC
-     - MovieListItem display the information per movie item from the list of movies consisted in Movie data class
+     - MovieListItem displays the information per movie item from the list of movies contained in Movie data class